marcantondahmen/automad-theme-skeleton/README.md

 ### Register Your Package

 Now it's time to submit your theme package to [Packagist](https://packagist.org).
-After succseffuly registering it, it will automatically show up in the package [browser](https://packages.automad.org).
+After successfully registering it, it will automatically show up in the package [browser](https://packages.automad.org).

 ## Cheat Sheets